Homeless children in temporary accommodation without own beds or space to play

 Some 61% said their children lack space to play in their temporary accommodation, while 45% said their children have gone to school tired, late or hungry as a result of their living situation.

-More than a quarter (28%) reported that their children were finding it hard to make or keep friends.
+More than a quarter (28 per cent) reported that their children were finding it hard to make or keep friends.

 Shelter said this could be the result of children feeling embarrassed over where they live or being unable to have friends round to play because of a lack of space or rules on visitors.